-COCC was awarded $3,183,671 in CARES Act – HEERF funding, with a minimum of 50% of these funds directed towards student aid; the remainder of funds is available for additional student aid or to support institutional operations impacted by COVID-19.
+At that time, COCC was awarded $3,183,671 in CARES Act – HEERF funding, with 50% of these funds directed towards student aid; the remainder are directed to support institutional operations impacted by COVID-19.
 To access these funds, COCC signed a Certification and Agreement attesting to the College’s commitment to use the funds for the intended purpose.

 Specific details regarding COCC’s spring term distribution formula are:

 |1||Expected Family Contribution $0 - 5,576, with unmet need, greater than 5 credits||$1,025||1,096|